 Genetics – If you have family that have been diagnosed with prostate cancer, your risk increases.
 If you have a father or brother that has been diagnosed with prostate cancer, your risk rises by 2.5 times.
 Asian men have a lower risk of developing prostate cancer than white men.

 Ethnicity – whilst the current statistics show 1 in 8 men will be diagnosed, African-Caribean men are twice as likely. the risk for those of African heritage is now 1 in four. additionally, black men are more likely to notice indicators from the age of around 45.

-Weight – As with most cancers there is compelling evidence to show that unhealthy BMI (overweight or obese) increases the likelihood of prostate cancer being more advanced and aggressive when diagnosed, which can be fatal.
+Weight – As with most cancers, there is compelling evidence to show that an unhealthy BMI (overweight or obese) increases the likelihood of prostate cancer being more advanced and aggressive when diagnosed, which can be fatal.

 There are a number of diagnostic methods that may be used, but the first thing is to speak to your GP.

-After the above, your GP will know whether to send you to a specialist, or not.
-The specialist, usually a Urologist, may want to run some of the tests again but has the options of:
+After the above, your GP will know whether to send you to a specialist or not.
+The specialist, usually a Urologist, may want to rerun some of the tests but has the options of:

-- MRI – A scanning machine that allows the specialist to ‘see’ what is going on inside by rotating very powerful magnets and reading tiny radio-waves from the atoms in your body.
+- MRI – A scanning machine that allows the specialist to ‘see’ what is happening inside by rotating very powerful magnets and reading tiny radio waves from the atoms in your body.
 Vert Star Trek, but completely safe and painless.

-- CT Scan – Similar to the MRI in operation, but you will probably have a marker fluid, called a ‘contrast’ administered.
+- CT Scan – Similar to the MRI in operation, but you will probably have a marker fluid called a ‘contrast’ administered.
 The CT scanner uses a form of X-Ray to examine localised areas.
-Like the MRI it is generally painless and has a very low-risk factor, though it is using X-Rays, the level is low.
+Like the MRI, it is painless and has a very low-risk factor; though it uses X-rays, the level is low.